omar-ozgur/CS168-Project/README.md

 * Tensorflow GPU + cuDNN

 The pix2pix pipeline is custom built with the help of the scripts in the `tools` directory.
 The originals are read from the `data/*/Features` directory and the targets are read from the `data/*/Labels` directory.
 The pipeline runs as follows:
+1. Get all required dependencies for running the pix2pix pipeline.
+This can be run via `make setup`
-1. Clean all prior data from `output/pix2pix/`.
+2. Clean all prior data from `output/pix2pix/`.
 This can be run via `make clean`
-2. Recursively convert dicom images from `data` folder to _pngs_ into `output/pix2pix/inputs` and `output/pix2pix/outputs`.
+3. Recursively convert dicom images from `data` folder to _pngs_ into `output/pix2pix/inputs` and `output/pix2pix/outputs`.
 This can be run via `make convert`
-3. Resize all pngs to 256x256 images into `output/pix2pix/in_resize` and `output/pix2pix/out_resize`.
+4. Resize all pngs to 256x256 images into `output/pix2pix/in_resize` and `output/pix2pix/out_resize`.
 This can be run via `make resize`
-4. Combine the inputs and desired outputs into a single side by side png for pix2pix in the `output/pix2pix/combined` directory.
+5. Combine the inputs and desired outputs into a single side by side png for pix2pix in the `output/pix2pix/combined` directory.
 This can be run via `make combine`
-5. Segregate the combined data into _training_ and _testing_ sets in `output/pix2pix/combined/train` and `output/pix2pix/combined/val` respectively.
+6. Segregate the combined data into _training_ and _testing_ sets in `output/pix2pix/combined/train` and `output/pix2pix/combined/val` respectively.
 This can be run via `make split`

 **Note that all of this can be completed by running the following cmake command:**
 ```bash
 make run
 ```
-6. Train the model by running `make train` which will store training data into `output/pix2pix/lesions_train`
+7. Train the model by running `make train` which will store training data into `output/pix2pix/lesions_train`
-7. Test the model on validation data by running `make test` which will create a HTML file of comparison in `output/pix2pix/lesions_test`
+8. Test the model on validation data by running `make test` which will create a HTML file of comparison in `output/pix2pix/lesions_test`

 ## Results